rtmigo/pyrel/README.md

-# [draft] pyrel
+# pyrel

-Reusable bash scrips that:
+Bash scripts for building and testing Python packages.

+Testing a package for command-line program:
-- build a package from the python module
+- [pyrel] builds a package from the python module
-- install a newly built package into a virtual environment
+- [pyrel] installs the newly built package into a virtual environment
-- let the user run the module
+- [user] calls the program by name (so we'll know it is added to path)
+- [user] optionally runs it again (so we'll know the program ends without error code)
-- delete all the temp files created
+- [pyrel] deletes all the temp files created

-These files should not be executed directly (so they miss +x).

 # Install

-These files are not installed on the system.
+The `pyrel` files are not installed on the system.
 They are **placed in the project directory**.
 This allows, for example, using them with GitHub actions.

 <details><summary>If you prefer GIT subtrees</summary><br/>